 Cleaning your house is an activity that should really include inspecting your home appliances.
-What good is it to dust the microwave oven if it doesn’t work.
-Most people shy away from this activity thinking that only certified electrician can do maintenance.
+What good is it to dust the microwave oven if it doesn’t work?
+Most people shy away from this activity thinking that only certified professionals can do maintenance or an electrical safety inspection.
 This is only partly true, as regular visual maintenance could and should be carried out by homeowners.
 They can even repair and replace parts that are not related directly to electricity.

-Here is a list of some of the things that you can start checking as of today, to save money on later repairs that might be needed due to poor maintenance.
+Here is a list of some of the things that you can start checking today to save money on later repairs that might be needed due to poor maintenance.

 The Kitchen Ventilation

-That is why you need to regularly check if charcoal or paper filters need replacing.
-The metal ones have to be cleaned from time to time and this is done by soaking them into hot, soapy water.
-Then you rinse them and after they dry naturally, you put them back into place.
+That is why you need to check if charcoal or paper filters need replacing regularly.
+The metal ones have to be cleaned from time to time, and this is done by soaking them into hot, soapy water.
+Then you rinse them, and after they dry naturally, you put them back into place.

-Homeowners have great trust in their dishwashers so they start thinking about their maintenance only after they break down.
+Homeowners have great trust in their dishwashers, so they start thinking about their maintenance only after breaking down.
 Don’t be like this and take great care of this appliance that saves you hours of man-labour.
 First of all, always aim to run them as often as possible.
 If they sit around for a long time, their parts become corroded and useless.

 Then you have to search for dishwasher spare parts and pay to have them installed.
 Regular maintenance prevents this, so merely wiping around the door seal can get you far.
-You can use vinegar for this and soapy water is ideal for cleaning the filter that is located at the bottom of the dishwasher, just like in a washing machine.
+You can use vinegar for this, and soapy water is ideal for cleaning the filter located at the bottom of the dishwasher, just like in a washing machine.

 Filters are crucial to another appliance that we couldn’t do without during hot summer months.
-The AC unit circulates air through our home so it is essential to keep its filter clean.
-This routine cleaning and possible replacing of the filter can be done by the homeowner or the easier solution is to call the AC guy who will inspect the AC in its entirety to ensure that there are no malfunctions.
+The AC unit circulates air through our home, so it is essential to keep its filter clean.
+The homeowner can do this routine cleaning and possibly replacing the filter.
+The easier solution is to call the AC guy who will inspect the AC in its entirety to ensure that there are no malfunctions.

 The Oven Seal

-The oven door is something you come in contact with every time you cook, but are you sure they are not malfunctioning?
-Once closed, they should be airtight so as to prevent hot air from escaping when the oven is operational.
-If the seal is worn-out or missing in some places, you are going to lose heat energy.
+The oven door is something you contact every time you cook, but are you sure they are not malfunctioning?
+Once closed, they should be airtight to prevent hot air from escaping when the oven is operational.
+If the seal is worn out or missing in some places, you will lose heat energy.

-This means that the inside of your kitchen is going to heat up instead of the meal inside the oven.
-Not only that, the food you are preparing will be unevenly cooked or it will take longer to prepare.
+This means that the inside of your kitchen will heat up instead of the meal inside the oven.
+Not only that, the food you are preparing will be unevenly cooked, or it will take longer to prepare.
 These are all reasons why you have to replace any faulty gaskets on the oven.
-With a little help from the internet and if you are skilful enough, you can do this on your own.
+With a little help from the internet and skilful enough, you can do this on your own.

 Maintenance is the key action that will prevent your appliances, such as the dishwasher or the oven, from breaking down.
-In order to avoid paying for expensive repairs, check up on your home appliances now and then.
+To avoid paying for expensive repairs, check up on your home appliances now and then.